NanoComp/meep/doc/docs/Introduction.md

 In general, the philosophy of the Meep interface is **pervasive interpolation**, so that if you change any input continuously then the response of the Meep simulation will change continuously as well, so that it will converge as rapidly and as smoothly as possible to the continuous solution as you increase the spatial resolution.

 For example, the ε function used internally by Meep is not simply a discretely sampled version of the ε(**x**) specified by the user.
 Rather, each grid point is a kind of average of the ε in the surrounding pixel.
 Our subpixel average is specially designed in order to minimize the "staircasing" and other errors caused by sharp interfaces, and we believe it is a substantial improvement over past methods used for FDTD.
-See the [Meep reference](License_and_Copyright.md#referencing).
+See: [Referencing](Acknowledgements.md#referencing).

 Other Numerical Methods in Computational Electromagnetics
 ---------------------------------------------------------